How The Alice Journal Was Made, Part 2 - Illustrations

 It was a comic-style illustration after all.
 I liked the movement and the style, which was a little different from my usual dot-eyed characters.
 This drawing showed me the direction I was seeking.
 I wanted my Alice to be dreamy and convey the feeling of Wonderland.

-After more trial and error to finalize the digital images, I managed to complete all 30 Alice images.
+After more trial and error to finalize the digital images, I completed all 30 Alice images.

 This experience taught me two things.
 I have to accept who I am.
 I can’t be anyone else but me.
-And when we have a task in front of us, we do have the ability to do it, if we dig deep enough.
+And when we have a task in front of us, we can do it if we dig deep enough.

 These illustrations I created for The Alice Journal are a reminder for me.